-During the growth phase, every business faces the dilemma of whether to Outsourcing Development their IT services or doing it on their own.
+During the growth phase, every business faces the dilemma of whether to Outsource Development of their IT services or do it on their own.
 The answer mostly depends on which option is more efficient.
 Both approaches have their pros and cons, therefore we’ll discuss them in detail in the latter part of the article.
 But, first, let’s know the basic difference between in-house development and outsourcing software development.

 The In-house IT team are the group of IT professionals that you hire yourself and that become one of your employees.
 You probably have heard the phrase “if you wanna do it right, do it yourself”.
 So if you live by this as a motto for your company, the in-house software development model will suit your needs.
 With this model, you will be hunting for software development specialists, interviewing them, and being responsible for the recruitment as well as development.